 - find belonging through welcome packages, groups and events.

 Advice, advocacy and support are offered in the areas of health, education, and social justice.

 Who do we support?

 In particular, our Charity supports:

-- newly arrived families and individuals from Central and Eastern Europe, mainly Polish, Slovakian, Czech and Romanian, several of whom are Roma
+- Immigrants from Central and Eastern Europe, mainly Polish, Slovakian, Czech and Romanian, several of whom are Roma.

 - Immigrants from other parts of the world, including but not limited to Africa, India and the Middle East also make use of the centre.

 - Refugees & homeless people.